tsillus/nvim/readme.md

 ## Installing Dependencies

-In order to make all the plugins work you'll need to install a couple of external program.
+In order to make all the plugins work you'll need to install a couple of external programs.
 It's easy to install them with `chocolatey`, so head over to (chocolatey.org)[http://www.chocolatey.org/install] and install it.

 After installing install it, you should be able to type `choco -?`.
-If you can'T, close and reopen your terminal.
+If you can't, close and reopen your PowerShell.
-All commands in this readme should be executed in a PowerShell run as Administrator.
+All commands in this readme should be executed in a PowerShell that runs with Administrator rights.

 ### GnuWin32.make